f_arrange() can now sort data frames in-place via the .in_place argument.

 to allow for controlling the order of groups.

-is now explicitly unsupported.
-To group by row, use f_rowwise
+rowwise_df is now explicitly unsupported.
+To group by row, use f_rowwise.

 A few bug fixes including: